SECTION 14: TRANSFERRING MONEY INTO PHUKET

 Foreigners who arrive in the “Land of smiles”, are mesmerised by how beautiful the Kingdom of Thailand is, and that surely in such an incredible place, full of such nice people, nothing can go wrong.
 Unfortunately, things often go wrong in Phuket, through either unfortunate circumstances, deliberate intentions or through the bereavement of the original lessee or land owner who made promises that the heirs refuse to accept.
 Buyers also need to be aware that many properties in Phuket are built illegally, and so the sale of the property at a later date, sometimes proves impossible.

-Phuket Zoning Laws & Building Restrictions: What Buyers Must Know Before Building
+Phuket Zoning Laws & Building Restrictions: A Guide to Legal Requirements

 Before building or buying land in Phuket, it’s essential to understand zoning laws, height limits, floor area ratios, and environmental restrictions that may affect your project.